 May also be called: Medulloblastoma; Posterior Fossa PNET; Supratentorial PNET; Pineoblastoma

-Primitive neuroectodermal (PRIM-ih-tiv nur-oh-ek-tuh-DERM-ul) tumors, or PNETs, are tumors that can happen anywhere in the brain or spine.
+Primitive neuroectodermal (PRIM-ih-tiv nur-oh-ek-tuh-DERM-ul) tumors, or PNETs, are tumors that can happen anywhere in the brain.
+These tumors can spread to the fluid that surrounds the brain and spinal cord.

 More to Know

-PNET symptoms generally depend on the size and location of the tumor, but common symptoms include:
+Symptoms of a PNET often depend on the size of the tumor and where it is, but common symptoms include:

 - headaches, nausea, and vomiting (especially in the morning) caused by increased pressure in the head